semperos/rankle/README.md

-# rankle - Rank in Clojure
+# Rankle - Rank in Clojure

 **Alpha** This repository currently represents a set of code spikes and thought experiments.